RomanCast/SinGAN_for_Inpainting/README.md

 You will need to provide in `Input/Inpainting/` the edited image (i.e. with masked holes) and the mask (`<YOUR EDIT NAME>_mask.png`) which is a black and white image.

+You can add the option `--fill mean` to fill the holes with the mean value of the non masked pixels.
+This lead to way better results than just a white hole.

 ## TODO